 - Biden reverses travel ban on first day in ‘victory for faith freedom’ (Jan.
 21, 2021)

-- Amanda Tyler comments on SCOTUS travel ban ruling (Video)
+- Video: Amanda Tyler comments on SCOTUS travel ban ruling

-Proposals to use public dollars for tuition or other expenses at private, often religious, schools pop up frequently in state and federal bills.
 BJC has long worked with a number of religious, public education, and civil liberties groups to oppose any kind of publicly funded voucher program.
-Simply put, religious teachings should be paid for by voluntary contributions, not through compulsory taxation.
+Simply put, religious teachings should be paid for by voluntary contributions – not through compulsory taxation.
 Vouchers violate the freedom of conscience of taxpayers, who have the right to insist that the government remain neutral in matters of faith.
-In addition, for any religious academy that might benefit financially, government funding comes with strings attached—regulations or pressures that could threaten the private school’s religious independence and purpose.
+In addition, for any religious academy that might benefit financially, government funding comes with strings attached.

 - Religious liberty in public schools (Printable PDF)